afwill45/portfolio/src/pages/works/battleship.md

     return target
 ```
-The four corners of the board start off with the lowest probabilities and so we artifically inflated them to catch any ships taking advantage of that fact.
+The four corners of the board start off with the lowest probabilities and so we artificially inflated them to catch any ships taking advantage of that fact.
 Here's a look at one of our iterations in actions, winning in only 42 moves.

 Notice that every now and then the surroundings largely darken, that's when it's hit a ship and enters the targetting stage.